Hamilton Dhlamini: Personal life

-He was born on 15 December 1969 in a township South of Johannesburg, called Sebokeng, Vaal Triangle, South Africa to a family with poor economy.
+He was born on 15 December 1969 in a township south of Johannesburg, South Africa, called Sebokeng, Vaal Triangle to a family with poor economic standing.

-He is married to a nutritionist, Martha, where they have three children.
+He is married to a nutritionist, Martha; they have three children.
 He first met Martha in a lift.

 Career

 He started his acting career in early 1984 through stage plays.
-He also played as a businessman Korea in the SABC 1 sitcom Mzee Wa Two Six.
-In early 2008, he made a lead role in the short series on SABC1, adapted by William Shakespeare’s play King Lear.
-Also, he played a lead character on the SABC 2 sitcom Stokvel with the role 'Mojo Khumalo'.
+He also played a businessman, Korea, in the SABC 1 sitcom Mzee Wa Two Six.
+In early 2008, he had a lead role in the short series on SABC1, adapted from William Shakespeare’s play King Lear.
+Also, he played a lead character on the SABC 2 sitcom Stokvel in the role of Mojo Khumalo.
 In 2008, he acted in the series Ten Bush directed by Mncedisi Shabangu.
 For his role, he later won the Naledi Theatre Award for the best supporting actor.
-Then in 2009, he collaborated with William Kentridge and the Handspring Puppet Company on Woyzeck in the Highveld.
+In 2009, he collaborated with William Kentridge and the Handspring Puppet Company on Woyzeck in the Highveld.

 In 2006, he acted in Regardt van den Bergh’s film Faith like Potatoes.
 This time, he won a South African Film and Television Awards (Safta) for best supporting actor for his role.
 In 2007, he won the Golden Horn Award for Best Supporting Actor in a Feature Film.
-In 2018, he played the role 'Banzi Motaung' in the popular television series Isithembiso.
+In 2018, he played Banzi Motaung in the popular television series Isithembiso.
 In the same year, he again won the Golden Horn Award for Best Actor in a TV soap opera 'Isithembiso'.

-In 2018, he starred in the play 'Woza Albert' with Joburg City Theatres which was staged at The Kenya International Theatre Festival.
-His outstanding performance and the general impact of 'Woza Albert' in the festival attribute to his celebration as the most outstanding act of the previous year in the 2019 edition of The Kenya International Theatre Festival.
+In 2018, he starred in the play Woza Albert with Joburg City Theatres, which was staged at The Kenya International Theatre Festival.
+His outstanding performance and the general impact of Woza Albert in the festival attribute to his celebration as the most outstanding act of the previous year in the 2019 edition of The Kenya International Theatre Festival.
 He appeared in the official #KITFest2019 poster.

-He also founded his own production company, 'Ndlondlo Productions'.
+He also founded his own production company, Ndlondlo Productions.